SamratDuttaOfficial/onymochat/README.md

 [![Version](https://img.shields.io/badge/Version-1.0.0-blue.svg)]() [![Python Versions](https://img.shields.io/badge/Python-3.9-blue.svg)](https://github.com/SamratDuttaOfficial/onymochat) [![Release](https://img.shields.io/badge/Release-beta-red.svg)]() [![Testted_On](https://img.shields.io/badge/Tested_On-Windows_|_Linux-brightgreen.svg)]()
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/SamratDuttaOfficial/onymochat) [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](https://github.com/SamratDuttaOfficial/onymochat)

-Onymochat is an end-to-end encrypted, decentralized, anynomous chat application.
+Onymochat is an end-to-end encrypted, decentralized, anonymous chat application.
 You can also host your anonymous .onion webpage with Onymochat.

 - Onymochat works over the Tor.
 - Anyone can start their own chat server for two users from their own PC.
-- It's end to end encrypted.
+- It's end-to-end encrypted.
 - It's basically magic. ✨

 ## Features

 - Start your own chat server for two users from your own PC.
 - Users can get connected to the chat server with authentication keys.
-- You can launch your chat client and chat with anyone who have your public key and server details (after he/she/they joins the server).
+- You can launch your chat client and chat with anyone who has your public key and server details (after he/she/they joins the server).
 - You can launch your own anonymous .onion webpage with Onymochat.
 You can use this anonymous website for your journalistic works and whistleblowing.

-You don't have to rely upon any third party app to provide you a platform/server to anonymously chat with your friend.
+You don't have to rely upon any third-party app to provide you with a platform/server to anonymously chat with your friend.
 You can host your own server and if the person you want to chat with has the server's public key and authentication key, he/she/they can join the server with his/her/their chat client and chat with you.

 Only two people can chat with one server.
 The chat data is deleted whenever the server is closed.
-The chat is end to end encrypted, so even if someone hacks into the server somehow, they won't be able to get to know what two people are taling about.
+The chat is end to end encrypted, so even if someone hacks into the server somehow, they won't be able to get to know what two people are talking about.
 It uses 1024 bit RSA keys for encryption.
 You connect to the chat server over the Tor network, which gives you anonymity.

 ## Security

 Let's see what makes Onyomochat the most secure chat application (probably):

-- End to end 1024 bit RSA encryption for messages.
+- End-to-end 1024 bit RSA encryption for messages.
 - Version 3 Onion Service for your .onion webpage.
 - Version 2 Onion Service for your chat server.
 - Connection to server over the Tor network.